tarikh03/K2View-Academy/articles/TDM/tdm_gui/18_load_task_requested_entities_regular_mode.md

 The task replaces the sequences of each replica to avoid duplicate sequences in the target environment.

-Testers can select this option in the target environment only if their role has permissions.
+Testers can select this option in the target environment only if their TDM Environment role has permissions.

 ### Parameters